 The final round gets more difficult.
 You can expect to go through three more interviews – again, a mix of case and fit interviews.
 Most likely, you will also encounter a written case interview, which is a Gartner-specific addition.
 You will generally have a week to complete this.
 You’ll be given a dossier of information, and then deliver a presentation to a panel with your recommendations.
 This written case interview is like a typical case interview but includes the requirement that you develop a short PowerPoint deck.
 Follow our tips to successfully navigate the written case interview.

 With the right overall prep, you can go into all of your Gartner interviews with confidence!

 If you’re interested in working at a large advisory firm like Gartner, you can expect a solid compensation package.
-The salary and benefits at Gartner are competitive with other second-tier boutiques, although bonuses are generally quite generous – they are equivalent to ~20% of your base salary in most years.
+The salary and benefits at Gartner are competitive with other comparable boutiques, although bonuses are generally quite generous – they are equivalent to ~20% of your base salary in most years.
 See updated salary information here.